-The Property Litigation Team have recently acted for the landlords of commercial premises in West London in obtaining summary judgment against their tenant for significant rent arrears.
+The Real Estate Disputes team have recently acted for the landlords of commercial premises in West London in obtaining summary judgment against their tenant for significant rent arrears.

 The tenant occupies the premises for the purposes of high end car servicing and repairs.
 After failing to pay rent for several months, the landlords issued proceedings against the tenant and its guarantor.
 The tenant defended the proceedings arguing that the impact of COVID-19 meant that rent should only be payable for the period that the premises could be used in full i.e. without any restrictions.